-This summer, Tom and I have been watching, the now retired TV series, Lost on HuluPlus.
+This summer, Tom and I have watched, the now retired TV series, Lost on HuluPlus.
 We are in the middle of season 5 with just one season left to go.
 If you’re not familiar with the show, the story takes place on an island where a plane and its passengers have crashed.
 The survivors make camp and must hunt and gather for their food, eating wild boar, fish and mangoes.
 In an early episode, one of the characters laments over peanut butter, which got me thinking…if I was on Lost, what foods would I miss the most.
 It’s safe to assume, those foods I would miss the most are probably the ones I enjoy the most, so here are my top ten…

 1. Eggs & Bacon

 I realize this is two foods and not one, but they usually go hand in hand, therefore they’re counting as one.
-Tom has been travelling a lot and I only have one kid home (who just happens to love E&B as much as I do), which means, we are going through dozens of farm fresh eggs each week.
+Tom has travelled a lot and I only have one kid home (who just happens to love E&B as much as I do), which means, we are going through dozens of farm fresh eggs each week.
 To be honest, I have yet to tire of E&B even after a decade plus of a low-carb lifestyle.
 I almost always pair my E&B with a green veggie like broccoli or kale chips.
 As far as health is concerned, I can’t say enough good things about eggs.
 They are one of the best sources of protein, complete with all nine essential amino acids, they are loaded with vitamins and nutrients and are rich in choline an essential nutrient for cardiovascular, brain and cell health.
 Here’s a little tidbit, you can share with your friends who don’t eat eggs because of the cholesterol, the choline found in eggs actually prevents the accumulation of cholesterol and fat in the liver.

-As you can see from the picture of today’s breakfast above, I have been enjoying a couple servings of berries alongside my E&B each day.
+As you can see from the picture of today’s breakfast above, I have enjoyed a couple servings of berries alongside my E&B each day.
 Strawberries, raspberries and blueberries mostly, but the occasional blackberry as well.
 I’ve also been eating them in my dairy-free blender ice cream and making berry variations of my upside down pie.
 Seriously, you can’t go wrong with berries, they are low in sugar and fructose and loaded with phytonutrients, which is just a fancy word to say they are chock full of compounds that promote good health.
 Berries are bery good for you.

 If increasing your vegetable intake is important to you, then meet my friend the cauliflower.
 She transforms from a flavorless vegetable into a yummy rice by just frying with some tomatoes, onion, garlic and spices.
 Amazingly delicious.
-I’ve been eating bowl after bowl of Mexi “Cauli” Rice this summer with reckless abandon.
+I’ve eaten bowl after bowl of Mexi “Cauli” Rice this summer with reckless abandon.
 Cauliflower is a cruciferious vegetable as is kale, broccoli, Brussels sprouts and cabbage.
 This family of veggies are potent cancer fighters and great for detoxification.

 4. Ghee & Coconut Oil